• Skip to primary navigation

 From Drumheller to Dinosaur Provincial Park

 Note that Dinosaur Provincial Park is NOT located near Drumheller (that is a common mistake)!
-Drumheller is about 200 kilometres (or roughly a 2-hour drive) away.
+Drumheller is about 200 kilometres (or roughly a two-hour drive) away.

 To make this trip, take AB-56 south out of town.
 Take the exit for the Trans-Canada Hwy/AB-1 E to Patricia for 157 km (approximately 1.5 hours).
 From there, take Range Rd 125 to Township Rd 210A for 13 km (10 minutes).
 Follow the signs to the provincial park.